justinsisley/mercenary/README.md

 Mercenary is a full-featured, single-page web application.
 Bend it to your will and make something beautiful.

-On the client side, Mercenary uses [Backbone.js](http://backbonejs.org/) with [Marionette](http://marionettejs.com/), [requirejs](http://requirejs.org/) for dependency injection, [LESS](http://lesscss.org/) for CSS preprocessing, [Bower](http://bower.io/) for dependency management, and [Grunt](http://gruntjs.com/) as a build and deploy utility.
-It also takes advantage of the [Grunt watcher's live reload capability](https://github.com/gruntjs/grunt-contrib-watch#optionslivereload), which automatically reloads updated CSS files without needing a manual refresh.
+On the client side, Mercenary uses [Backbone.js](http://backbonejs.org/) with [Marionette](http://marionettejs.com/), [requirejs](http://requirejs.org/) for dependency injection, [LESS](http://lesscss.org/) for CSS preprocessing, [Bower](http://bower.io/) for dependency management, and [Gulp](http://gulpjs.com/) as a build and deploy utility.
+It also leverages livereload, which automatically reloads updated CSS files without needing a manual refresh.

 On the server side, it uses [Express](http://expressjs.com/), a popular [Node.js](http://nodejs.org/) application framework.